Tuberculosis Quarantine Laws

 - Issue a warning for DOT (Directly Observed Therapy).

-- Issue an emergency commitment order for those who do not comply with the
+- Issue an emergency commitment order for those who do not comply with the above steps.

 - Petition the probate court for a judicial commitment order until therapy is complete.